CME Program for Medical Professionals

 - Integrative pediatric immunology including mast cells and immune activation

 - Integrative metabolic medicine including mitochondrial disorders and integrative management

 - Integrative neurology, including seizures

 FRIDAY, MAY 27, 2016: Day two will consist of an innovative think tank format in which top clinicians/researchers from the U.S. and abroad will present short presentations on up-to-date aspects in the areas of pediatric integrative medicine and autism.

 After each presentation, the various panel members will discuss, comment, and suggest other areas of innovation and research.

 This day runs from 7:45 am to 6:30 pm and is followed by a 1-hour exam (required for CME).
 Healthcare professionals receiving CMEs for this day will be observers of the think tank speakers’/participants’ lectures and discussion.
 Thursday attendance is prerequisite for Friday.
 Friday is only open to licensed healthcare professionals.
 Credentials will be vetted.
 Insufficient credentials will result in a refund and non-approval to the program.
-CME program registration is due by March 31, 2016.
+CME program preregistration is required by April 26, 2016.
 Confidentiality agreements will be required.